Our current safari newsletter is below.

 11 days with SITA Tours

-.
-Begins in Entebbe and ends in Kigali with visits to Queen Elizabeth National Park, Bwindi Impenetrable
+Begins in Entebbe and ends in Kigali with visits to Murchison Falls

+National Park, Queen Elizabeth National Park and Bwindi Impenetrable

-National Park and Volcanoes National Park.
-Starting at $8,700.
+National Park, Victoria Falls and Greater Kruger National Park.
+Starting

 Customers in the US and Canada can call us toll-free at 800-291-3346.

 For a list of our other toll-free numbers worldwide, click

 For the world's best selection of deeply discounted cruises, click

 For hotels and resorts in the Caribbean, Mexico, Hawaii, Bermuda, the